Updated November 30, 2025

 What Is a Secure Product Development Framework (SPDF)?

-A SPDF is a structured approach to embedding cybersecurity into every stage of a medical device’s lifecycle—from design and development to deployment and postmarket monitoring.
-By integrating security early, manufacturers can reduce costly redesigns, streamline FDA submission timelines, and proactively manage emerging cyber risks.
-Implementing an SPDF ensures that cybersecurity isn’t an afterthought—it becomes a core component of engineering decisions, regulatory documentation, and patient safety.
+A SPDF is a structured, repeatable process for building cybersecurity into every stage of a medical device’s lifecycle—from concept and design through development, verification, deployment, and postmarket monitoring.
+For FDA-regulated medical devices, an SPDF helps manufacturers reduce costly redesigns, streamline cybersecurity sections of premarket submissions, and stay ahead of emerging cyber threats.
+By implementing an SPDF, cybersecurity becomes a core part of engineering decisions, regulatory documentation, and patient safety, rather than an afterthought bolted on at the end.

 Core Attributes of a Secure Product Development Framework (SPDF)

 A SPDF is the foundation for building safe, resilient, and FDA-compliant medical devices.
-It integrates cybersecurity into every stage of the product lifecycle—starting with secure design and continuing through postmarket monitoring.
-Whether developing a new device or improving an existing product, these SPDF attributes will ensure your cybersecurity program is robust, aligned with regulatory guidance, and scalable for future threats.
+It integrates cybersecurity into every stage of the product lifecycle, starting with secure design and continuing through post-market monitoring.
+Whether developing a new device or enhancing an existing product, these SPDF attributes will ensure your cybersecurity program is robust, aligned with regulatory guidance, and scalable to address future threats.

 1. Security by Design

-Security by Design means integrating cybersecurity controls at the earliest stages of product development.
+Security by Design refers to the practice of integrating cybersecurity controls at the earliest stages of product development.
 Rather than retrofitting security later, this approach reduces risk, lowers remediation costs, and ensures a strong security baseline throughout the lifecycle.

 Best Practices